History of Slovenia: Kingdom of Yugoslavia

-In 1921, against the vote of the great majority (70%) of Slovene MPs, a centralist constitution was passed in the Kingdom of Serbs, Croats and Slovenes.
-Despite it, Slovenes managed to maintain a high level of cultural autonomy, and both economy and the arts prospered.
-Slovene politicians participated in almost all Yugoslav governments, and the Slovene conservative leader Anton Korošec briefly served as the only non-Serbian Prime Minister of Yugoslavia in the period between the two world wars.
+In 1921, against the vote of 70% of Slovene MPs, a centralist constitution was passed in the Kingdom of Serbs, Croats and Slovenes.
+Despite it, Slovenes managed to maintain a high level of cultural autonomy, and both the economy and the arts prospered.
+Slovene politicians participated in almost all Yugoslav governments, and conservative Slovene leader Anton Korošec briefly served as the only non-Serbian Prime Minister of Yugoslavia in the period between the two world wars.

+The main territory of Slovenia, was the most industrialized and westernized in Yugoslavia and became the main center of industrial production; Slovenian industrial production was four times greater than Serbia's and twenty-two times greater than in Vardar Banovina.

+The interwar period brought further industrialization, with rapid economic growth in the 1920s followed by a relatively successful adjustment to the 1929 economic crisis.
+This development especially affected the Ljubljana Basin, the Central Sava Valley, parts of Slovenian Carinthia, and urban areas around Celje and Maribor.

+Tourism experienced a great expansion: resort areas like Bled and Rogaška Slatina gained an international reputation.
+Elsewhere, agriculture and forestry remained predominant.
+Nevertheless, Slovenia emerged as one of the most prosperous and economically dynamic areas in Yugoslavia.
+Arts, literature, and architecture prospered.
+The two largest Slovenian cities, Ljubljana and Maribor, underwent extensive urban renewal and modernization.
+Architects such as Jože Plečnik, Ivan Vurnik and Vladimir Šubic introduced modernist architecture to Slovenia.

-In 1929, the Kingdom of Serbs, Croats and Slovenes was renamed to Kingdom of Yugoslavia.
-The constitution was abolished, civil liberties suspended, while the centralist pressure intensified.
-Slovenia was renamed to Drava Banovina.
-During the whole interwar period, Slovene voters strongly supported the conservative Slovene People's Party, which unsuccessfully fought for the autonomy of Slovenia within a federalized Yugoslavia.
-In 1935, however, the Slovene People's Party joined the pro-regime Yugoslav Radical Community, opening the space for the development of a left wing autonomist movement.
-In the 1930s, the economic crisis created a fertile ground for the rising of both leftist and rightist radicalisms.
+In 1929, the Kingdom of Serbs, Croats and Slovenes was renamed Kingdom of Yugoslavia.
+The constitution was abolished and civil liberties suspended, while centralist pressure intensified.
+Slovenia was renamed Drava Banovina.
+During the interwar period, Slovene voters strongly supported the conservative SPP, which unsuccessfully fought for the autonomy of Slovenia within a federalized Yugoslavia.
+In 1935, however, the SPP joined the pro-regime Yugoslav Radical Community, opening space for a left wing autonomist movement.

+The 1930s economic crisis created fertile ground for both left and right radicalisms.
 In 1937, the Communist Party of Slovenia was founded as an autonomous party within the Communist Party of Yugoslavia.
-Between 1938 and 1941, left liberal, Christian left and agrarian forces established close relations with members of the illegal Communist party, aiming at establishing a broad anti-Fascist coalition.
+Between 1938 and 1941, left liberal, Christian left and agrarian forces established relations with members of the (illegal) Communist party, aiming at establishing a broad anti-Fascist coalition.

-The main territory of Slovenia, being the most industrialized and westernized among others less developed parts of Yugoslavia became the main center of industrial production: in comparison to Serbia, for example, in Slovenia the industrial production was four times greater and even twenty-two times greater than in Vardar Banovina.

-The interwar period brought a further industrialization in Slovenia, with a rapid economic growth in the 1920s followed by a relatively successful economic adjustment to the 1929 economic crisis.
-This development however affected only certain areas, especially the Ljubljana Basin, the Central Sava Valley, parts of Slovenian Carinthia, and the urban areas around Celje and Maribor.
-Tourism experienced a period of great expansion, with resort areas like Bled and Rogaška Slatina gaining an international reputation.
-Elsewhere, agriculture and forestry remained the predominant economic activities.
-Nevertheless, Slovenia emerged as one of the most prosperous and economically dynamic areas in Yugoslavia, profiting from a large Balkan market.
-Arts and literature also prospered, as did architecture.
-The two largest Slovenian cities, Ljubljana and Maribor, underwent an extensive program of urban renewal and modernization.
-Architects like Jože Plečnik, Ivan Vurnik and Vladimir Šubic introduced modernist architecture to Slovenia.